stnly/scripts/README.md

 ##License

-The MIT License
+The Uncopyright License

-Copyright (c) 2011 Stanley Tan
+Uncopyright (c) 2011 Stanley Tan

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the